-Knowing how to connect a car battery safely is not hard, but it's all about safety procedures and precautions.
-With the massive amount of current that your battery is capable of, you definitely don't want a short circuit, which can damage your vehicle.
-Always consult your car’s owner manual for safety precautions.
-Also, keep the area ventilated, keep any flames or sparks away from your battery, avoid direct contact with any battery fluids, and never lean over the battery unit, while you're testing, connecting or charging it.
+Connecting a car battery is not hard, but it's all about safety procedures.
+With the massive amount of current your battery is capable of, you definitely don't want a short circuit damaging your vehicle.
+Always consult your owner's manual for safety precautions.
+Also, keep the area ventilated, keep any flames or sparks away from your battery, avoid direct contact with any battery fluids and never lean over the battery unit while you're testing, connecting or charging it.

 Advance Auto Parts stores offer free battery testing and installation*.

-Before trying to connect a car battery to your car, it’s also important to know what tools and solutions to apply.
-For example, to clean the tray you have to use battery cleaning solution or a mixture of baking soda and water.
-A wire brush should also be used to clean the cable connectors; specialized battery brushes include a recessed wire brush that fits over the post, and a narrow, pointed wire brush that cleans the inside of the cable clamps.
-It’s also a good practice to spray both terminals of the battery with an anti-corrosion solution, before connecting the cables.
-If none is available, Vaseline petroleum jelly can help prevent corrosion, as can felt battery washers (available at your local parts store).
-Popular battery accessories: AutoCraft Booster Cables 12'.
+Before connecting a car battery, you should know what special tools and solutions you need.
+For example, to clean the tray, you have to use battery cleaning solution or a mixture of baking soda and water.
+You also need a wire brush to clean the cable connectors; specialized battery brushes include a recessed brush that fits over the post and a narrow, pointed brush that cleans the inside of the cable clamps.
+You should also spray both terminals of the battery with an anti-corrosion solution before connecting the cables.
+If none is available, petroleum jelly can help prevent corrosion, as can felt battery washers from your local parts store.
+Find an Advance Auto Parts store close to you.

 Take a look at some popular battery accessories.